Opinion | The real reason the right hates Anthony Fauci

 Nevertheless, within just a few months of the emergence of covid-19, hatred of Fauci went from being a fringe-right belief to an almost universal marker of Republican identity.

 Ask a liberal why this is, and they might say, “Because he’s a scientist and Republicans hate science!”
-It’s true that conservatives generally harbor antipathy toward scientific authority, particularly the kind that comes with credentials and earned expertise.
-At the same time, they are drawn to fake expertise and irrelevant credentials, like the engineer who declares that he knows more about climate change than any climatologist, or the economist who thinks he has caught what all the virologists have missed.
+It’s true that conservatives often harbor antipathy toward scientific authority, particularly the kind that comes with credentials and earned expertise.
+At the same time, they can be drawn to fake expertise and irrelevant credentials, like the engineer who declares that he knows more about climate change than any climatologist, or the economist who thinks he has caught what all the virologists have missed.

 But I don’t think conservatives’ views on scientists and science explain their bottomless loathing for Fauci.